Compactly Generated Shape Index Theory and its Application to a Retarded Nonautonomous Parabolic Equation: Establishment of Morse Equations

 \section{Establishment of Morse Equations}

-In this section we study the Morse equations of a Morse decomposition for a compact isolated invariant set associated to H-shape.
+In this section we study the Morse equations for a compact isolated invariant set associated to H-shape.
 To do this, we need to consider some H-shape invariant for these invariant sets.
 In our theory, we need the H-shape invariant to possess the following property:\\ ({\bf P}) The pair $(N,E)$ and its quotient space $(N/E,[E])$ have the same H-shape invariant.

 By Theorem 2.3 of \cite{Sand1} and Theorem 2.9 of \cite{Sand2}, we know the shape groups (obtained from direct limits of homotopy groups) are H-shape invariants for the pointed Hausdorff spaces.
 However, homotopy groups do not meet (P), let alone the shape groups.
-Note that the \v Cech cohomology groups satisfy the property (P) and the exactness property (\cite{Eil,Spa}).
+Note that the \v Cech cohomology groups satisfy the property (P) and the exactness property (\cite{Eil}).
 But we do not know whether the \v Cech cohomology group is H-shape invariant.
 Hence it is necessary to develop some new type of cohomology theory based on \v Cech cohomology groups.